 Usage analytics is a set of analyses that receive information about user actions, or usage events, such as clicks or viewed items, on the SharePoint Server site.
 Usage analytics combines this information with information about crawled content from the Search analyses, and processes the information.
 Information about recommendations and usage events is added to the search index.
 Statistics on the different usage events is added to the search index and sent to the Analytics reporting database.

 A default set of usage events is defined out of the box.
 The default events are always registered and analyzed by SharePoint Server.
 You can also configure custom event types.
 For more information about the default usage events, see The usage events used by Usage analytics.

 |Usage counts||The Usage counts analysis analyzes events, such as viewed or clicked items.
 The analysis calculates how many times an item is opened overall , not just from the search result page, but also, for example, when a document is opened from Word or clicked in a SharePoint Server library.

 The analysis calculates both recent events and all time events, for all defined event types.
 By default, recent events is set to the last 14 days, but you can set it between 1 and 14 days (on-premises).
-The statistics data is aggregated on site level, on site collection level, and on tenant level (SPO).
+The statistics data is aggregated on the site level, the site collection level, and the organization level (SharePoint in Microsoft 365).